-If Respondent has not taken and passed the examination within six months from the effective date of this decision, Respondent shall be considered to be in violation of probation.
+If Respondent has not taken and passed the examination within twelve six months from the effective date of this decision, Respondent shall be considered to be in violation of probation.
+Respondent shall not practice optometry until Respondent has passed the required examination and has been so notified by the Board in writing.

-10. COMMUNITY SERVICES
+13.-10.
+COMMUNITY SERVICES-Free Services

 All types of community services shall be at the Board's discretion, depending on the violation.
-Within 30 calendar days of the effective date of this decision, Respondent shall submit to the Board, for its prior approval, a community service program in which Respondent provides free non-optometric or professional optometric services on a regular basis to a community or charitable facility or agency, amounting to a minimum of (Ex: 20) hours per month of probation.
+Within 60 30 calendar days of the effective date of this decision, FRespondent_shall submit to the bBoard, for its prior approval, a community service program in which FRespondent shall provides free non-optometric or professional optometric services on a regular basis to a community or charitable facility or agency, for at least amounting to a minimum of (Ex: 20) hours a per month for the first (Ex: 24) months of probation. of probation.
+Type of community service shall be at the Board's discretion depending on the violation.
 Such services shall begin no later than 15 calendar days after Respondent is notified of the approved program.